PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

 ### Detailed Description

 Read the 1D data of type T from the global memory src to the register dst.
 Continuously read NX data at a time.
 Currently, only NY = 1 is supported until NX data is loaded into the register dst.
-When IsBoundary = true, it is necessary to ensure that the total number of data read by the block does not exceed num to avoid memory fetching out of bounds.
+When IsBoundary = true, it is necessary to ensure that the total number of data read by the Block does not exceed num to avoid memory fetching out of bounds.
 When (NX% 4 = 0 or NX% 2 = 0) and IsBoundary = false, there will be higher memory access efficiency.

 ### Template Parameters

 > T: element type. </br>
 > NX: Each thread reads NX column data. </br>
 > NY: Each thread reads NY row data.
 Currently, only NY = 1 is supported. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as thread index, and for XPU, core_id() is used as thread index. </br>
+For GPU, threadIdx.x is used as the thread index, This parameter is not currently supported. </br>
 > IsBoundary: Identifies whether to fetch memory boundary judgment.
-When the total number of data processed by the block is less than NX x NY x blockDim.x, boundary judgment is required to avoid memory access crossing the boundary. </br>
+When the total number of data processed by the Block is less than NX * NY * blockDim.x, boundary judgment is required to avoid memory access crossing the boundary. </br>

 ### Parameters

-> dst: output register pointer, the size is NX x NY. </br>
+> dst: output register pointer, the size is NX * NY. </br>
-> src: The input data pointer of the current block, usually input + blockIdx.x x blockDim.x x NX.</br>
+> src: The input data pointer of the current Block, usually input + blockIdx.x * blockDim.x * NX.</br>
-> num: The current block can read at most num elements.
+> num: The current Block can read at most num elements.
 The parameter is only used when IsBoundary = true.</br>

 ## [ReadDataBc](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/operators/kernel_primitives/datamover_primitives.h#L279)